 Food consumption data were also collected in the earlier studies in the country.
-Adequacy of intake was compared to western references or that from WHO.
+Adequacy of intake was compared to western references or those from WHO.
 From the 1960's, a great deal more data on food consumption and pattern have become available.
 Computed intake have frequently refered to the RDA suggested by S.T.
-Teoh in 1975.
-In some recent as well as ongoing investigations, data on food consumption of urban communities are also being collected.
-Other data documented in relation to this are the numerous reports on food habits, infant and young child feeding practices and the socio-cultural aspects of food and nutrition.
+Teoh in 1973.
+In some recent as well as on-going investigations, data on food consumption of urban communities are also being collected.
+Other related data documented are the numerous reports on food habits, infant and young child feeding practices and the socio-cultural aspects of food and nutrition.
+An important development in relation to this is the initiation of studies into energy requirements of communities in recent years.

-Early studies had already emphasized the multi-factorial nature of the malnutrition problem and thus, most of these examined the socio-economic background of the communities.
+Early studies had already emphasised the multifactorial nature of the malnutrition problem and thus, most of these examined the socio-economic background of the communities.
 This aspect continued to be given emphasis in recent studies, in order to understand the ecology of each community.